 Just Using the Averages

-Even when you do your research on retirement costs there are a myriad of variables.
+Even when you do your research on retirement costs there is a myriad of variables.
 One Social Security check or two, at what age you decide to start taking your Social Security benefits, the mileage per gallon you get on your vehicle, how many vehicles you have, the type of wine you drink and food you eat, the type and number of trips, shows, and other forms of entertainment.

 However, we can also just use the averages.
 To retire in the U.S. you can estimate that it will cost around $6,000 per month to live depending on the state in which you choose to live.
 And, the average Social Security benefit paid monthly is $1,413.
 Therefore, the typical retiree is going to need to make up a shortfall of about $4,587 per month.